react-native-community/discussions-and-proposals/proposals/0006-react-native-monorepo.md

 ### Implementation detail considerations

 - This work will have to start from Meta's side (see [comments in the other proposal](https://github.com/react-native-community/discussions-and-proposals/pull/49/files#r255135557)): there's a lot of company specific knowledge involved in how the `react-native` repo gets created for GitHub, and in how the code is shaped in the internal monorepo.
-- Since Metro by default doesn't handle symlinks well, it could be that for RN Tester to keep working we might have to add [`@rnx-kit/metro-resolver-symlinks`](https://github.com/microsoft/rnx-kit/tree/main/packages/metro-resolver-symlinks)
+- Since Metro by default doesn't handle symlinks well (see [this issue for details](https://github.com/facebook/metro/issues/1)), it could be that for RN Tester to keep working we might have to add [`@rnx-kit/metro-resolver-symlinks`](https://github.com/microsoft/rnx-kit/tree/main/packages/metro-resolver-symlinks)
 - the changelog generator ([`@rnx-kit/rn-changelog-generator`](https://github.com/microsoft/rnx-kit/tree/main/incubator/rn-changelog-generator)) will need to be worked on to accommodate generating changelogs for any/all/some of the packages in the new monorepo structure
 - the logic for the release of nightlies will also need to be revisited to account for the new structure (it would be interesting to star evaluating for which packages a new nightly would be needed at which point); to be clear, right now the existing logic only works for the core `react-native` package.